“Making Couples Therapy Work: Practical Tips for Real Relationship Growth”

 3. Practice What You Learn Outside the Session

 Therapy sessions are where the learning happens.
-But the real work happens outside the office—in your everyday life.
-Your therapist will likely suggest exercises, communication techniques, or reflection questions between sessions.
+But the real work happens outside the office, in your everyday life.
+A therapist will likely suggest exercises, communication techniques, or reflection questions between sessions.

 This “homework” is crucial.
 Using these tools regularly helps you break old habits and build healthier ways of interacting.
 Waiting for breakthroughs only during your appointment will stall progress.